agentmorris/MegaDetector/megadetector.md

 If you want to run scripts from this repo, but you won't actually be running MegaDetector, you can install a lighter-weight version of the same environment by doing the following:

-1. Install [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge), an environment for installing and running Python stuff.
+1. Install [Miniforge](https://github.com/conda-forge/miniforge), an environment for installing and running Python stuff.
 If you already have Anaconda installed, you can use that instead.

 2. Install git.
 If you're not familiar with git, we recommend installing git from git-scm ([Windows link](https://git-scm.com/download/win)) ([Mac link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)).

-The remaining steps will assume you are running at a Mambaforge prompt.
-You will know you are at a Mambaforge prompt (as opposed to run-of-the-mill command prompt) if you see an environment name in parentheses before your current directory, like this:
+The remaining steps will assume you are running at a Miniforge prompt.
+You will know you are at a Miniforge prompt (as opposed to run-of-the-mill command prompt) if you see an environment name in parentheses before your current directory, like this:

 <img src="images/anaconda-prompt-base.jpg" style="margin-left:25px;">